dahlia/fedify/docs/manual/collections.md

 ### Constructing outbox collection URIs

 To construct an outbox collection URI, you can use the `Context.getOutboxUri()` method.
-This method takes the actor's handle and returns the dereferenceable URI of the outbox collection of the actor.
+This method takes the actor's identifier and returns the dereferenceable URI of the outbox collection of the actor.

 The following shows how to construct an outbox collection URI of an actor named `"alice"`: